joeshway/698-final-project/README.md

 # Flask
 Flask is the backend to the web server. it is written in python.
 For some more info on flask checkout [http://flask.pocoo.org/](http://flask.pocoo.org/)

+Flask is useful because it give a relativly easy to configure backend, and allows users to better manage content, and content loading.
+It also gives a place to run web server level scripts for anilytics, data proccessing, are anthing else that you dont want to run on a client machine.

 For now we will set this up to pass our test that we setup

 1. in the root of the repo type `sudo nano flask_server.py`